nkalexiou/appsecguy/docs/index.md

 # Welcome to my blog

 Nikos is a cybersecurity geek focusing on Application Security.
-He specializes on managing and establishing Secure Development Lifecycles, to ensure that security is embedded in all stages of software development.
+He specializes on establishing and managing Secure Development Lifecycle programs, and embedding security in all stages of software development.

-He is experienced in multiple InfoSec projects, such as penetration testing assignments, threat modeling workshops, kick-starting and maturing Application Security programs, security awareness and developer security training, among others.
-He cherishes the opportunity of hands-on involvement in projects that allow him to combine experience and opportunity to learn.
+He has experience in multiple InfoSec projects, including penetration testing assignments, vulnerability assessments, threat modeling workshops, secure development training programs and DevSecOps.

-As part of the OWASP Stockholm leadership team he organized cybersecurity seminars and meetups to help the local community exchange knowledge and experience.
-His research contributions have been published in international peer-reviewed journals and conferences.
-He holds a Masters degree in Information Security from the Aristotle University of Thessaloniki and a number of cybersecurity certifications.
+Nikos has been involved with the cybersecurity community by presenting at security conferences and also, having been part of BSidesAthens review committee, and a leader of the OWASP Stockholm local chapter.
+He is a graduate of the Computer Science Department of the Aristotle University of Thessaloniki and has an MsC in Information Systems.

-His :octicons-mark-github-24: home is [https://github.com/nkalexiou/](https://github.com/nkalexiou/).
-You can also find him on [Linkedin](https://www.linkedin.com/in/nkalexiou/).
+Github :octicons-mark-github-24: is his creativity canvas [https://github.com/nkalexiou/](https://github.com/nkalexiou/) and uncensored blog posts may appear on [AppSecGuy](https://appsecguy.se/).
+You can get in touch with him on [Linkedin](https://www.linkedin.com/in/nkalexiou/).